veez21/IntelliBoost/README.md

 Q: Can I use your scripts?

 A: Ask for permission (XDA PM).
-PLease state your purpose too (whatcha gonna do with the scripts) You have to ask for permission in addition to GNU Public License v3
+PLease state your purpose too (whatcha gonna do with the scripts) You have to ask for permission.
 No response means no.